Scott IS SEETHING: Peep The Extended Clip Of Corey Gamble Stating He’d “Whip” Kourtney’s Face-Scratching 5-Year-Old [Video]

 Full Clip Of Corey Gamble & Scott Disick Fight

 Previously we told you that Scott and Corey Gamble got into a heated argument over the discipline of Penelope Disick.
 Apparently, the 5-year-old child scratched her nanny in the face, resulting in the woman quitting.
 On the next episode of KUWTK, a discussion over the incident pops off between Kim, Kourt, and Kris while Scott and Corey listen.
-Corey chimed in that he would’ve
+Corey chimed in that he would’ve spanked Penelope had she scratched him.

 The most interesting part about the whole scene is that Kim Kardashian and her Mom Kris Jenner seem to understand where Corey is coming from.